thatwaz/ShopPuppet/README.md

 - **UI Design and Icons**: Designed with Material Design guidelines for a cohesive and intuitive user experience.
 - **Data Handling**: Room and LiveData are used for efficient data management and UI updates.
+- - **Bullseye Icon**: Sourced from [Iconfinder](https://www.iconfinder.com).
+For more details on the licensing and usage terms, please visit [Iconfinder's License Overview](https://support.iconfinder.com/en/articles/18233-license-overview).

 ## Licenses